Top 5 Ways To Optimize Your Landing Pages For PPC

 Make sure the content on your landing page matches the copy used in your ads.
 Headlines, content, forms, and call to actions (CTAs) should all align with your ad messaging.
 This will help improve your ad quality score as well as limit confusion for the user.

-2. Make Sure To Have A Strong Relevant Call To Action – Above the fold if possible
+2. Create a Strong Call To Action – Above the fold if possible

 The goal of your landing page is to have users take some sort of action.
-You will see less conversions if your audience is confused on what action to take.
+You will see fewer conversions if your audience is confused on what action to take.

 Most users will scan your landing page instead of reading it, so the bolder you can make your CTA, the better.
-Use a color that will pop out on your landing page and always try to keep the CTA above the fold.
+Use a color that will pop out on your landing page and always try to keep the CTA above the fold – i.e., visible to a user without needing to scroll down.

-The goal is to make the requested action as simple for the user as possible, so your CTA needs to be clear to the action you’re requesting.
+The goal is to make the requested action as simple for the user as possible, so your CTA needs to be clear about the action you’re requesting.
 Use language that directs your website visitors to take a specific action that’s relevant to your business objectives.
+If you aren’t sure about the language, try saying “I would like to…” in your head before reading the CTA.
+If it makes sense, then you’re on the right track.

 3. Keep Your Form Simple